-Here it is shown that all seemingly pure cognitive occurrences, e.g., thinking, attaining insight, actualizing intelligence, etc. also have an aspect of pathic/affective lived experience (emotionality):
+Here, it is shown that all seemingly pure cognitive occurrences, e.g., thinking, attaining insight, actualizing intelligence, etc. also have an aspect of pathic/affective lived experience (emotionality):

 Vliegenthart(50) says the requirements of learning to speak are predominantly gnostic demands.
-Accordingly, lived experience must be actualized "on a somewhat less concrete level" and with "a weaker pathic boundness and a more gnostic attunement."(51) This quotation cindicates that the gnostic attunement required in learning to speak includes a pathic being bound, but it is necessary that the latter be of "lesser strength."
-Consequently, the acquisition of language is a gnostic (distanced) constituting by a child, and although of "lesser strength," pathic lived experiencing also is present.
+Accordingly, lived experience must be actualized "on a somewhat less concrete level" and with "a weaker pathic boundness, and a more gnostic attunement."(51) This quotation indicates that the gnostic attunement required in learning to speak includes a pathic being bound, but it is necessary that the latter be of "lesser strength."
+Hence, the acquisition of language is a gnostic (distanced) constituting by a child and, although of "lesser strength," pathic lived experiencing is present.
 For this reason, the affective (emotional) aspect of language constitution (i.e., discovering and acquiring language for oneself) cannot be denied.

 Linschoten(52) shows the interwoven nature of pathic and gnostic lived experiencing and indicates that the stream of lived experience has both a personal (subjective) and a cognitive (knowing) character.
-From this it is concluded that all knowing lived experiences are person-bound or I-determined, i.e., that gnostic lived experiences are qualified by Dasein's emotionality.
+From this, it is concluded that all knowing lived experiences are person-bound or I-determined, i.e., that gnostic lived experiences are qualified by Dasein's emotionality.
 In addition, Sonnekus(53) indicates that "pathic moments are always present in lived experiencing reality, even when the gnostic is more to the point."

-According to Van Hiele,(54) acquiring insight generally is paired with an "emotion": a child attains a feeling of power because he/she feels (knows) he/she is capable of a number of things of which he/she was previously incapable; he/she also acquires a feeling of security because he/she feels (knows) he/she is capable of fulfilling stipulations.
-It is precisely these accompanying "emotions" that make this a situation, which originally didn't have the characteristics of one, and which suddenly he/she can now change into a learning situation (Van Hiele).
-Further, he refers to the joy of knowing something, the feeling of power and security that go along with insight.(55)
+According to Van Hiele, (54) acquiring insight generally is paired with an "emotion": a child attains a feeling of power because he/she feels (knows) he/she is capable of several things of which he/she was not previously capable; he/she also acquires a feeling of security because he/she feels (knows) he/she can fulfill stipulation's demands.
+It is precisely these accompanying "emotions" which make this a situation, which originally didn't have the characteristics of one, and which suddenly he/she can now change into a learning situation (Van Hiele).
+Further, he refers to the joy of knowing something, the feeling of power and security which go along with insight.
+(55)

-Van Hiele reflects further as follows: at the beginning of insight, among other things, a child is captured by the problem.
-His/her whole personality is directed to this problem."(56) From Sonnekus'(57) description of thinking as "par excellence, a gnostic way of being" as well as "a search for and acquisition of a grasp on reality as a problem" (my emphasis), it is clear that a child, even in his/her act of thinking (as a clearly gnostic way of being and as a seemingly pure cognitive directedness to reality), is affectively captured in his/her intentional directedness to reality.
-In this light, one cannot agree with the view that pathic lived experiences play no role in the act of thinking itself,(58) and further, one can question the possibility that a child can completely transcend the pathic/affective to the gnostic/cognitive in the act of thinking.(59)
+Van Hiele reflects further, as follows: at the beginning of insight, a child is captured by the problem.
+His/her whole personality is directed to this problem."(56) From Sonnekus'(57) description of thinking as "par excellence, a gnostic way of being" as well as "a search for and acquisition of a grasp on reality as a problem" (my emphasis), a child, even in his/her act of thinking (as a gnostic way of being, and as a seemingly pure cognitive directedness to reality), is affectively captured in his/her intentional directedness to reality.
+In this light, one cannot agree with the view that pathic lived experiences play no role in the act of thinking itself(58) and, further, one can question the possibility that a child can completely transcend the pathic/affective to the gnostic/cognitive in the act of thinking.(59)